By: Sarah Stone

 Why should you volunteer abroad?

-By taking part in a volunteering abroad project, you’ll benefit the community, the volunteer organization, and yourself.
+By taking part in an ethical volunteering abroad project, you’ll benefit the community, the volunteer organization, and yourself.

 Impact on the community